 KiwiSaver First Home Withdrawal

-Once you have made regular contributions to your KiwiSaver scheme you may be able to withdrawal your contributions, your employers contribution and any member tax credits to go towards buying your first home.
-You can not withdraw the Government contributions, such as the $1,000 kick start when you first joined.
+Once you have made regular contributions to your KiwiSaver scheme you may be able to withdraw your contributions, your employer's contribution and any member tax credits to go towards buying your first home.
+You cannot withdraw the government contributions, such as the $1,000 kick start when you first joined.

 To see if you are eligible for this it would pay to contact your fund provider as not all complying fund providers will allow a withdrawal for this purpose.